 - Use foliar nutrient sprays before harvest.
-Calcium-based products have helped.
+Calcium-based products may help reduce the impact of some diseases.
 Nutraphos-24 applied at 15 lb/A 3 weeks before harvest reduced blue mold in 'Anjou' pears by 50%.
 Summer applications of calcium chloride, three (3) times 2 weeks apart, help reduce both blue mold and side rot.

 - Use a minimal amount of nitrogen fertilizer.

 - Harvest at proper maturity, and instruct harvesters on the proper technique for removing fruit from the tree.
-Late harvest means increased decay.
+Late harvest can result in increased decay rates.

 - Clean fruit bins before filling, and keep soil off the bottom.
 A hot water pressure wash or steaming can help clean bins.
+Plastic bins are better than wooden bins.
 Clean storage rooms of all debris well before filling and treat surfaces with a disinfectant.

 - Harvest and cool fruit quickly.
 Keep bins out of sun.

-- Avoid injuring fruit.
-This is very important.
-Smoothing orchard roads and driving slowly helps.
-Also paying pickers by the hour rather than by the bin has resulted in fewer stem punctures.
+- Avoid or minimize injuries at harvest and during handling by smoothing orchard roads and driving slowly.
+Paying pickers by the hour rather than by the bin has resulted in fewer stem punctures and fruit injuries.

-- Controlled-atmosphere storage, especially with low (1%) oxygen, reduces the incidence and severity of bull's-eye rot.
+- Controlled-atmosphere storage, especially with low (1%) oxygen, reduces the incidence and severity of some rots.

-- Do not return culls back into the orchard.
+- Do not return cull fruit back into the orchard.

 - Merivon at 4 to 5.5 fl oz/A is labeled for blue and gray mold.
 Do not use with EC or oil-based products.
 May be used day of harvest.
+(Consider other products if it was used in the orchard for disease control.)
 Group 7 and 11 fungicide.
 12-hr reentry.

 - Pristine at 14.5 to 18.5 oz/A within 14 days of harvest for gray mold and blue mold.
 Do not use more than two (2) consecutive applications or more than four (4) times/year.
 Can be used day of harvest.
-May not be effective if used for powdery mildew or scab management during the growing season.
+(Consider other products if it was used in the orchard for disease control.)
 Group 7 + 11 fungicide.
 12-hr reentry.